jpivarski-talks/2019-05-28-lpchats-numpy-uproot-awkward/README.md

 or click below to run everything in the cloud: [![Launch Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jpivarski/2019-05-28-lpchats-numpy-uproot-awkward/1.0?urlpath=lab)

 _(If installation on your laptop fails, use the cloud option.
-GPU libraries not included.)_
+GPU libraries and numpythia not included.)_